arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 * **Name**: cnt
 * **PLC type**: INT

-With these settings ready, you need to go to `Resources -> Opta`, select the corresponding port, and begin the `Manual sketch download` process.
-Then you need to go to `On-line -> Set up Communication` and activate Modbus RTU with the higher USB port number assigned for Opta™.
+With these settings ready, you **must go** to `Resources -> Opta,` select the corresponding port, and begin the `Manual sketch download` process.
+Then you **must go** to `On-line -> Set up Communication` and activate Modbus RTU with the higher USB port number assigned for Opta™.

 ![Arduino PLC IDE - Device Connection Procedure (Modbus TCP Server Opta™)](assets/opta_plcide_device_connection.gif)